Night Key

-Night Key is a 1937 American science fiction crime film starring Boris Karloff and released by Universal Pictures.
+Night Key is a 1937 American crime horror science fiction film starring Boris Karloff and released by Universal Pictures.

 Plot

 The inventor of a burglar alarm attempts to get back at the man who stole the profits to his invention (Hinds) before he goes blind.
 The device is then subverted by gangsters who apply pressure to the inventor and use his device to facilitate burglaries.